gauri276/EcoTrack/README.md

 **Leaderboard**: A leaderboard to track and encourage users to reduce their carbon footprint, enhancing user engagement through gamification.
 OpenText Content Services API Integration:
 Storage Solution: We leverage OpenText Content Services API for efficient storage and retrieval of user data.
-(Special thanks to OpenText for sponsoring this hackathon!)
 Carbon Footprint Reduction Tips:
 We provide users with practical suggestions on how to reduce their carbon footprint, empowering them to make more sustainable choices.